oneops/oneops-training/includes/user-2-advanced-3-transition.md

 - review override lock and such

-## Cloud
+## Cloud Characteristics

+In OneOps:

 - primary /  secondary / unused
 - deployment order
 - scale

-All during creation.

-Note:
+In underlying cloud provider:

+- available instance types
+- available operating systems
-- Demo
+- ...

-## Cloud Configuration and Operations
+## Cloud Creation

 - Secondary:
   - _Disables_ the traffic
+- Order:
+  - Sequence of release deployments
+- Scale:
+  - Increases/decrease the number of instances

+Configure __per environment at creation!__

+## Cloud Configuration and Changes

+- Make Primary/Secondary
+  - Enable/disable traffic
 - Ignore:
   - Changes _do not_ apply
 - Shutdown:
   - _Decommission_ all the resources
   - Easily turn on again
-- Order:
-  - Sequence of release deployments
-- Scale:
-  - Increases/decrease the number of instances
+- Change order and scale

-Configure per environment in transition!
+Configure __per environment per platform in transition!__

 ## Best Practices